JinxCodesAI/silly-llm/Readme.md

 # Silly LLM

-Silly LLM is a modular, extensible framework that builds on the work outlined in **TinyStories: How Small Can Language Models Be and Still Speak Coherent English?** paper.
+Silly LLM aims to be easy to understand pipeline that builds on the work outlined in **TinyStories: How Small Can Language Models Be and Still Speak Coherent English?** paper and allows training of own SLM.

 ## Project Vision